tasket/wyng-backup/README.md

 A local USB storage option similar to the above can be achived by substituting *sys-usb* for *remotefs*.

+Other systems can utilize a simplified version of this procedure by omitting step 2 and performing steps 1 and 3 in a single context.

 Todo
 ---

-* Basic functions: Volume selection options, Delete

-* Inclusion of system-specific metadata in backups (Qubes VM configs, etc.)
+* Inclusion of system-specific metadata in backups (VM/container configs, etc.)

+* Encryption integration

 * Additional functions: delete, untar, verify-archive

 * Show configured vs present volumes in list output

-* Encryption integration

 * File name and sequence obfuscation